golemfactory/golem-rd/Lottery-driven-verification.md

     A: that undermines a lot of verification mechanisms considered.
 However R doing the only redundant work is actually _helping_ in non-deterministic setting.
 With some modifications, the protocol could allow R to check a subtask's result differently than by-hash (by some metric of plain-text image), as he has the final say on correct-incorrect.

+19. Q: Why does the selection of providers chosen for Task (out of those applying) need to be random

+    A: To increase the expenses required for Sybil attacks (Opportunistic P-Sybils of R, Opportunistic P-Sybils, price pumping)

 ### Known problems

 1.  **Opportunistic P-Sybils of R**.
 See [here](https://github.com/imapp-pl/golem_rd/blob/wip/lottery_driven/LDM-evaluation.md#opportunistic-p-sybils-of-r)